joshyawn/Threat-Hunting-Scenario-Brute-Force-Attack/README.md

 ##  Scenario

 Following a highly publicized data breach at the social media giant Tweeter, leadership at Instagratification—a fast-growing competitor in the social networking space—is on high alert.
-Intelligence reports suggest that millions of credentials were leaked, and many users are known to reuse the same usernames and passwords across platforms.
+Intelligence reports suggest that thousands of credentials were leaked, and many users are known to reuse the same usernames and passwords across platforms.
 With a significant overlap in user bases between Tweeter and Instagratification, executives are increasingly concerned about the possibility of a credential stuffing attack targeting their platform.

 This concern is compounded by two critical factors: